dgendill/halogen-click-to-copy/README.md

 # Halogen Click-To-Copy

-This component provides a way to quickly copy the contents of a textarea.
+This child component provides a way to quickly copy the contents of a textarea.
 If the browser doesn't support the Clipboard API, then the text is highlighted and the user is instructed to press "Ctrl-C" or ""⌘-C".

 ![Component Preview](./click-to-copy.png)